DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/README.md

 As previously discussed, a generative design approach allows for a more integrated workflow between human and computer.

-In Generative Design, this workflow involves the following stages: generative ,analyze , rank, evolve, explore, and integrate.
+In Generative Design, this workflow involves the following stages: generate, analyze, rank, evolve, explore, and integrate.

 ### Generate